cspotcode/PS-GuiCompletion/README.md

     Set-PSReadlineKeyHandler -Key Alt+Spacebar -ScriptBlock { Invoke-GuiCompletion }

 You'll want to add these configuration commands to your PowerShell profile.
 Otherwise your configuration will not be applied to new PowerShell sessions.

+## TODOs

+Mac and Linux support.
+GetKeyState and some of the rendering code is apparently Windows-only.